wp99cp/eMeal_menuplanung/docu/General_Project_Structure.md

+# General Project Structure

+eMeal Menüplanung consists of different components; a frontend written in Angular and different backend modules.

+The backend modules can be divided into the database ([Cloud Firestore](https://firebase.google.com/docs/firestore), a NoSQL Database), the file storage ([Cloud Storage for Firebase](https://firebase.google.com/docs/storage), used for storing the pdf files), a collection of lightweight cloud services (written as [Cloud Functions for Firebase](https://firebase.google.com/docs/functions) with TypeScript) and the PDF export module (a docker container, using a LaTeX compiler and some logic written in python to create a tex file).

+The hosted instance [eMeal.zh11.ch](eMeal.zh11.ch) is hosted on [Firebase Hosting](https://firebase.google.com/docs/hosting) and automatically build and deployed form the master branch of this project (see [Continuous Integration and General Tests](/docu/Continuous_Integration_And_General_Tests.md)).
+You can host your own incance by changing/adding your API-keys respectively your project-ids to each of component (including backends, frontend components).

-# Git / GitHub Setup for eMeal
+## Git / GitHub Setup for eMeal
 This project using continuous integration (CI) with github actions.
 See [Continuous Integration and General Tests](/docu/Continuous_Integration_And_General_Tests.md).

-## General Guidelines and Branch Structure
+### General Guidelines and Branch Structure
 In general, we follow the model as described in https://nvie.com/posts/a-successful-git-branching-model/.

 We distinguish between the following branches: